Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 The ArcGIS Runtime SDK Toolkit is provided as an open-source project so you can customize it for your requirements.
 [See the docs](https://esri.github.io/arcgis-toolkit-dotnet/buildingtoolkit.html) for instructions on building the Toolkit yourself.

+## Compatibility

+Nuget packages for Toolkit are tested and published in sync with the `Esri.ArcGISRuntime.*` packages.
+Toolkit is only supported when used with the matching Runtime API version.

 ## Contribute

 Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).